pablosnt/rekono-cli/README.md

 ## Support

-If you need any help, you can create a new support [Issue](https://github.com/pablosnt/rekono-cli/issues/new?template=support.md) or mail rekono.project@gmail.com
+If you need help you can create a new support [Issue](https://github.com/pablosnt/rekono-cli/issues/new?template=support.md) or mail rekono.project@gmail.com